-Whether you think that things are too tight to have an emergency savings or not, it is important to always plan for the unexpected.
-Here are several savings tips that are easy ideas to get some reserves set aside and give yourself, and your family, some financial piece of mind.
+Whether you think that things are too tight to have an emergency savings or not, it is one of the single most important things you can do to plan for the unexpected.
+Here are a few savings tips that are easy ideas to get some reserves set aside and give yourself, & your entire family, some financial piece of mind.

 Now more than ever, having an emergency fund is essential – especially when you have a family.
 This special fund is dedicated only to emergency expenses.